CrossRef/event-data-user-guide/docs/data/about-the-data.md

 "Webpages" represent a wide variety of things.
 CED is interested in non-traditional scholarship, so the bot avoids websites that belong to members of Crossref and DataCite.
 We maintain a list of domains that the Event Data Bot will not visit because we know they belong to Publishers.
 This exclusion is done on a best-effort basis.

-We exlude other webpages that we believe are part of databases, library systems etc. As we monitor a potentially limitless set of websites, this with is done with heuristics, again on a best-effort basis.
+We exclude other webpages that we believe are part of databases, library systems etc. As we monitor a potentially limitless set of websites, this with is done with heuristics, again on a best-effort basis.

 <a name="data-sources"></a>
 ## Data Sources